How much universities in Switzerland charge foreigners compared to locals

 Overall, the cost of studying in Switzerland is much lower than at top universities in the UK or the United States, where tuition can cost tens of thousands each year.

-For instance, students at the University of Italian Switzerland in Ticino pay 2,000 francs per semester, which is more than four times higher than what universities of Neuchâtel (425 francs) or Geneva (435 francs) charge.
+For instance, foreign students at the University of Italian Switzerland in Ticino currently pay 3,100 francs per semester, which is significantly more than what the University of Geneva charges (435 francs).

 The ETH Zurich, on the other hand, which, comes in eighth place worldwide, and even climbs to first place in continental Europe in The Times Higher Education World University Rankings 2022, only charges 730 francs per semester.